 So here we are!
 Two years have passed since I left for the US and now I am “celebrating” the completion of the project, which formally ends today.
 Well, time flies!

 As anticipated in the last post, in these days I quickly revised the SDG paper (which will still need some work in the future) and assembled Deliverable 3.1, which – similarly to D2.1 – is essentially the union of the abovementioned paper with the article concerning climate participation, simply with the addition of a brief introduction.

-This is the last post of my blog, but the website will remain alive.
-In fact, in the Output section, that I will create soon, I will progressively report the scientific outcome of the project.
+This is the last post of my two-year logbook, but a conclusive post of the whole project will indeed appear soon.
+In fact, in the next weeks I will create the Output section, where I will report the scientific outcome of the project.
 In particular, you will find: